Dark matter and dark radiation from chiral $U(1)$ gauge symmetry: Conclusion and discussion

 We explored a dark sector model based on a chiral $U(1)_X$ gauge symmetry and examined its effects on dark matter, dark radiation and collider signatures.
 The requirement for anomaly cancellation means that the model must have at least five chiral fermions, resulting in a rich structure with a dark Higgs.
 It allows for two-component DM: Majorana fermion dark matter and Dirac fermion dark matter.

 If the dark sector was once thermalized with the SM due to kinetic mixing, it could produce dark radiation of $\Delta N_{\rm eff} = \mathcal{O}(0.1)$.
 This leads to an additional constraint: the number of massless fermions should be two or fewer to satisfy the bound, $\Delta N_{\rm eff} < 0.17$, from ACT-DR6.
-The tiny coupling of $U(1)_X$ and the tiny kinetic mixing with values much smaller than $\sim 10^{-3}$ do not thermalize the dark sector.
+The tiny kinetic mixing with a value smaller than $\sim 10^{-6}$ does not thermalize the dark sector.

-These constraints support a two-component DM scenario, with a Majorana fermion as the main DM component and a Dirac fermion as a smaller part.
-This division comes from direct detection limits, which greatly restrict the amount of Dirac fermion dark matter.
-The Majorana fermion DM gives a detectable size of the spin-dependent cross section, and the Dirac fermion dark matter gives a sizable spin-independent cross section.\footnote{It is also possible that the dark sector is never thermalized, but dark matter is still created from SM particles in the thermal bath through scattering.
-In this case, the cross sections are too small to be detected due to tiny couplings.}
+These constraints support a two-component dark matter scenario consisting of a Majorana fermion and a Dirac fermion.
+If the Dirac fermion is the main component, the kinetic mixing should be around $10^{-6}$, which allows dark matter to evade the LZ constraint.
+If the Majorana fermion is the main component, the kinetic mixing can be larger.
+Still, direct detection limits strongly restrict the amount of Dirac fermion.
+The Majorana fermion dark matter produces a detectable spin-dependent cross section, while Dirac fermion dark matter has a sizable spin-independent cross section.

 The connection between dark radiation and the makeup of DM provides predictions that can be tested by future CMB experiments such as CMB-S4~\cite{CMB-S4:2022ght} and DESI (with future data releases)~\cite{Allali:2024cji}, and collider searches for light gauge bosons.